 You may have been given vacation work and a reading list as part of the recommended preparatory work; try to finish your vacation work before you arrive in Oxford - there are a lot of things to do in Freshers' Week, most of them more fun than a problem sheet!
 It is useful to loan at least some of the books from the list and begin reading them.
 Mathematical Methods for Physics and Engineering by Riley, Hobson and Bence is recommended by most tutors and is particularly useful as it covers almost all the maths you will ever need, but an alternative text, Mathematical Methods in the Physical Sciences by Mary Boas, which some students prefer, is also a good place to start.
 You can also find some first-year lecture notes on the lecturer's webpage.
 For example, the linear algebra notes can be found here:

-http://www-thphys.physics.ox.ac.uk/people/AndreLukas/V&M/V%26Mweb/index.html for your Prelims compared to at A level, so make sure you know (or know how to derive) all those standard integrals/derivatives!
+http://www-thphys.physics.ox.ac.uk/people/AndreLukas/V&M/V%26Mweb/index.html

 Figure 2: RHB - the most popular maths textbook for Oxford Physic